Hubous: History

 In 1916, almost a decade after the French invasion and occupation of Casablanca and four years after the official establishment of the French protectorate, General Lyautey's handpicked urban planner Henri Prost and his team decided to build, to the east of the new center, a "nouvelle ville indigène," a new development for Muslims including a palace for the sultan.

-A Moroccan Jewish man named Haim Ben-Dahan, a cereal trader and financier, owned the land and gifted it to the sultan.
+A Moroccan Jewish man named Haïm Bendahan, a cereal trader and financier, owned the land and gifted it to the sultan.
 However, it was not acceptable for a gift of land to be given from a Jew to the sultan, an administration of religious properties, now the Ministry of Hubous and Islamic Affairs, was established to receive and administer the land, and still owns it today.
+The French orientalist Samuel Biarnay, a friend of Bendahan, was also involved.

 The Mosque of Sultan Yusuf was designed by Auguste Cadet and Edmond Brion, and the Mosque of Sultan Muhammad Bin Yusuf was designed by Cadet and built from 1934 to 1936.

 Mahkamat al-Pasha, one of the most important buildings in the Hubous, was built 1941–1942.